pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 2. Grant permissions to remote storage access

-    Like restoring data using BR and Dumpling, when using Amazon S3 as the storage, there are three methods to grant permissions.
+    Like restoring data using BR and Dumpling, when you use Amazon S3 as the storage, there are three methods to grant permissions.
 The configuration varies with different methods.
-For details, see [Back up the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
+For details, see [Grant Permissions to Remote Storage](grant-permissions-to-remote-storage.md#aws-account-permissions).

     If you use Ceph or GCS as the storage, you can only grant permissions by importing AccessKey and SecretKey.
+See [Grant permissions by AccessKey and SecretKey](grant-permissions-to-remote-storage.md#grant-permissions-by-accesskey-and-secretkey).

     * Grant permissions by importing AccessKey and SecretKey